 Your surgeon will examine your breasts, and may take some photographs for your medical records.
 They will ask you if you want to have someone with you during the examination, and ask you to sign a consent form for taking, storing and using the photographs.
+The surgeon will measure your height and weight to

+Page 1 of 6

+Please bring this form with you on the day of surgery.

+You can get further information and copies of this form in other languages, and in large print, from the website at [BAPRAS/BAAPS link].

+Your initials:

-The surgeon will measure your height and weight to make sure that it is safe to do an operation.
+make sure that it is safe to do an operation.
 If you are overweight, or planning to become pregnant, your surgeon may suggest delaying your operation.

-Page 1 of Please bring this form with you on the day of surgery.
-You can get further information and copies of this form from the website at www.baaps.org.uk Your initials: